 Use this icon to insert graphics into the Particle object.
 For the particle object to work, you must have inserted at least one image here.
 These images are called Sprites in the following.
 If you insert multiple Sprites, either one of them will be randomly selected per particle, or an animation will be created from it.
 You can set more precise settings with the Sprite animation option.
 Particularly well suited are cropped images with irregular outlines as sprites.
 Use this icon to insert graphics into the particle object.
 For the particle object to work, you must have inserted at least one image here.
 These images are called sprites in the following.
 If you insert multiple sprites, either one of them will be randomly selected per particle, or an animation will be created from it.
 You can set more precise settings with the Sprite animation option.
+Particularly well suited are cropped images with irregular outlines as sprites, either one of them will be randomly selected per particle, or an animation will be created from it.
+You can set more precise settings with the Sprite animation option.
 Particularly well suited are cropped images with irregular outlines as sprites.